Knowledge to

 3

-Just like medications traditionally need to be taken regularly, exercise must also be a consistent part of your daily routine if you want to keep your blood sugars controlled and stable.
+Just like medications traditionally need to be taken regularly, exercise must also be part of your daily routine to keep your blood sugars controlled and stable.

 There are a few ways that exercise lowers blood glucose: